lizaodawn/IMMARKUS-wiki-clone/t_06-Recording-Metadata.md

 After you have defined your metadata schemas, you can fill out metadata for the folders and the images in the Image Gallery.

-1. Click the three dots at the bottom right of the folder and chose the option **Information**.
+1. Click **Images** on the left sidebar to move to Image Gallery.
+Click the three dots at the bottom right of the folder and choose the option **Information**.

 1. Chose a schema for your metadata on the right panel and fill out the metadata for the folder.
 After you are done, click Save Metadata.